johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         > Tighten connections.
 Replace fuses.

     3. Control issues:
+        > Be sure to make an initial survey and then check for mechanical issues first.
+        > Most times an issue that seems electrical will turn out to be some mechanical problem.

         1. Has Power But Won't Start
             > Where are the Estops and Safety Gates?
             > Pull out E-Stops and ensure that all safety gates are closed.
             > Check the master relay which powers the system after all safety conditions have been met.
             > Operate the control or switch for the desired behavior.
-            > Check the lights on the PLC.
+            > Then check the lights on the PLC.
-            > If no input on the PLC lights up when pushing the switch then we have a problem with the switch circuit.
+            > If no input on the PLC lights up when pushing the start switch then we have a problem with the switch circuit.
-            > If no output on the PLC lights up when pushing the switch then we have a logic problem – all conditions for activation have not been met.
+            > If no output on the PLC lights up when pushing the start switch then we have a logic problem – all conditions for activation have not been met.
-            > Are all the interlocked machines required by the PLC logic online and are the connecting relays functioning?
+            > Are all other interlocked machines required by the PLC logic online and are the connecting relays functioning?
             > Where are the limit switches, photo eyes, reflectors, proxes, encoders, and other types of sensors?
             > Clean these and check that they are secure, dry, unbroken, functioning, focused,
             > in the correct position, obstructed or not as needed, not pickin up unwanted reflections,